 Te Ao Mārama — Enhancing Justice for All

-Te Ao Mārama is a judicially led District Court kaupapa that partners with iwi and communities to ensure all court participants, including victims and whānau, are seen, heard and understood.
-It is intended to enhance justice for everyone who attends the District Court.
-It draws on proven ways to reduce reoffending and the disproportionate number of Māori in the justice system.
+Te Ao Mārama is a judicially led District Court kaupapa that partners with iwi and communities to work with the court and justice sector agencies to ensure all court participants, including victims and whānau, can understand and better take part in the cases that relate to them.
+It will benefit everyone who attends the District Court and timely justice is a central feature.

-Te Ao Mārama literally means the world of light and is intended to signal the development of a more enlightened approach to justice in the District Court.
-It responds to repeated calls for transformative change over the past four decades.
+Te Ao Mārama literally means the world of light and signals a more enlightened approach to justice in the District Court.

 Te Ao Mārama requires no changes to the law and does not compromise the independent mana of the judiciary, justice sector agencies or iwi and the community.
 It is not a new court; it is a new way of working for the District Court and everyone who participates in it.